mduvall/mealtime/README.md

 The next version of the gem will include food truck locations, and a couple more frequented restaurants.
 Stay tuned!

 Feel free to install the gem by `gem install mealtime` and it is available on RubyGems [here](https://rubygems.org/gems/mealtime).
+Currently supported on Ruby 1.9.2 implementations.